-Why did I lose the contest?
+Why I lost?
 Most athletes or performers will ask themselves at least ones in their lifetime, why they lost a competition.
 One of the most important elements that an athlete or performer should have in order to improve and maximize his / her athletic performance is perception and critical thinking.

 In other words to be able to understand where the result of the match or the competition can be attributed to, whether it was won or lost.